Miksus/scriptor/README.md

 'Hello world'
 ```

-and some more with async:
+Some more examples with async:

 ```python
 >>> # Parametrize a script